Status of the Irish language: Usefulness of Irish

 It has been argued that, although many Irish people see the Irish language as standing for national identity and a collective pride, this is by no means true of all, and that Irish has little utility compared to English.
 A counterpoint is that one of the chief benefits of studying Irish is that it enables the student to see from disparate linguistic standpoints: "The practice of weighing up arguments, forming opinions and expressing challenging concepts in another language teaches students to think outside the monolingual box".
 Another argument is that since the primary language of communication is English and that under normal circumstances there is no need to speak Irish, people use Irish in order to make a cultural statement.

 The lack of utility has been disputed.
-It has been pointed out that barristers with Irish make up a large proportion of the Bar Council, and that there are at least 194 translators who work through Irish and are licensed by Foras na Gaeilge.
+It has been pointed out that barristers who speak Irish make up a large proportion of the Bar Council, and that there are at least 194 translators who work through Irish and are licensed by Foras na Gaeilge.
 The European Union regularly advertises competitions for positions, including those for lawyer-linguists.
 There is also a demand for teachers, given that there are over 370 primary and secondary Irish-medium and Gaeltacht schools.
 There is increasing demand for Irish-language teachers abroad, with scholarships available for travel to the United States and Canada.
 In the area of broadcast media there are many job opportunities for bilingual researchers, producers, journalists, IT and other technical specialists.
 Opportunities also exist for Irish-speaking actors and writers, especially in television.
 Many Irish speakers are employed by public relations firms because of a need for clients to be represented in the Irish media and to comply with the requirements of the Official Languages Act.

+In July 2023 Louise Ryan of Screen Ireland was quoted in The Irish Examiner as saying:

+"What we’re seeing now is Irish actors, Irish filmmakers, they’re putting Gaeilge on their CV.
+They’re training up, they’re brushing up on the Irish.
+People are really proud to be making content in Irish and they really want to get involved, which I think is really exciting to see."
+She further revealed that she noticed lot of scripts coming in with elements of the language within those scripts also following the success of An Cailín Ciúin and the Cine4 initiative in general.